jhgagan/Python-freecodecamp/Python_Basics/Readme.md

 All the elements of the set are unique.
 You will not have copies of the terms in a set.

 ### Functions:

+Functions help us write a set of instructions that we can run when we need, any number of times.
+Using functions makes is a lot easier to read and reuse repetitive code with ease.

+Functions can also accept one or more parameters.

+Some terms to note while we discuss about the funtions,
+- function definition - This is the part where the set of instructions/statements of the function are defined.
+This is usually done before you call a function.
+- function call - This is how you run the function within the main code.
+The function call is done by mentioning the name of the function with its argumnets list as given below,

+#### Syntax:
+    function_name(arguments)

+The syntax for the definition of a function is given below.

+#### Syntax:
+    # Function definition
+    def hello():
+        # body of the function
+        print('Hello!')

+    # function call
+    hello()

+### Funtion with parameter/s:
+Function can accept a variety of parameters.
+The data of parameters has to be the same as in the function definiton.

+An example of a function with a parameter is given below.

+#### Syntax:
+    # Function that accepts a parameter.
+    def hello(name): # 'name' is called an argument here
+        # body of the function
+        print('Hello!' + name)

+    # function call
+    hello("Roger") # "Roger" is called a parameter

+An argument can have a default value, so that if no value is passed the default value will be used.

+The syntax for this is given below,

+#### Syntax:
+    # Function that accepts a parameter.
+    def hello(name = "my friend"): # 'name' is called an argument here
+        # body of the function
+        print('Hello!' + name)

+    # function call
+    hello("Roger") # "Roger" is called a parameter

+We can also accept multiple parameters.
+The syntax and explaination for this is given below.

+#### Syntax:
+    # Function that accepts parameters.
+    def hello(age, name = "my friend"): # 'name' is called an argument here
+        # body of the function
+        print('Hello!' + name + ", You are "+ str(age)+ "Years old")

+    # function call
+    hello(10, "Roger") # "Roger" is called a parameter
+    hello(10)

+### Note:

+Parameters are passed by reference, What does that mean?
+It means that if you pass a (immutable) variable to a function and you modify the value of the variable in the function.
+The modifications done on the variable will not be valid outside the function.

+The explanation of mutability and immutability along with a list of the datatypes of each category can be found in this link - https://realpython.com/python-mutable-vs-immutable-types/#:~:text=Python%20has%20both%20mutable%20and,dictionaries%2C%20and%20sets%20are%20mutable.

+The code snippet below will be an example to the explaination above.
+#### Syntax:
+    def change(num):
+        num = 2
+        print(f"Changed value = {num}")

+    num = 1
+    change(num)
+    print(f"value of num = {num}")

+### Returning a value from a function

+A function can also return value/s.
+This is performed using the 'return' statement.

+#### Note:
+If there is any statements after the return statements, they will not be executed.

+#### Syntax:
+    #Function definition
+    def hello(name)
+        if not name:
+            return
+        print(f"Hello {name}!")

+    hello("Beau")